jeff-hughes/custom_desktop/README.md

 pavucontrol | PulseAudio mixer

 \* Note: If you are wanting your menu to include icons like my config does, you need to install the gtk2-perl package as well!
 It is listed as an optional dependency so it is not installed by default.

+Current theme for Openbox: [Adwaita Custom Dark Retouch](https://www.box-look.org/p/1313609/) (but this will likely change)

 ## Other optional packages